thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

     * a temporary file can be uploaded with an HTTP PUT request to `http://<thin-edge IP address>/tedge/tmpfiles`, where the HTTP response contains a _temporary URL_.
     * a temporary file can be downloaded with an HTTP GET request to `http://<ip address of thin-edge device>/<temporary URL>`
-    * a local API allows the plugin to access (expose and obtains) a temporary file directly via the thin-edge device's local filesystem

-    * TODO: Investigate and decide about filetransfer's local API in scheduled prototype (https://github.com/thin-edge/thin-edge.io/issues/1307), according to topics below:

-      * local API must avoid that there are two copies of the same file at any point in time
-      * local API must avoid that the file content is transfered/copied from one to another place, when the plugin _obtains_ the file.
-        Instead just the directory link may change (as it is the case for bash `mv` command).

 ## Fetching configuration file from child device to cloud